-Putting my last name into quotation marks yields only 2,800 hits.
-Most of the same usual suspects come up on Page One of the results although one place called Jobs In Social Media comes up.
-Classmates is at the bottom of the page.
-But nothing is too weird or scandalous.
+Putting my last name into quotation marks yields 54,000 hits.
+All of the same usual suspects come up on Page One of the results.
+And nothing is too weird or scandalous.
 Even MuckRack, which essentially just scrapes for your name, doesn’t have anything bad.
 Hey, Bartleby published me!

 How Accurate is the Information?

 To my mind, checking and rechecking every single month might just be a bit excessive.
 Is there a need to keep your profile accurate?
 Sure.
 Flattering, or at least not damaging?
 Yes, particularly if you are looking for work.
 But to keep it sterile and perfect, as you scramble to make it perfect every moment of every day?
 Eh, probably not so much.

 I would like to think (am I naïve?
 Perhaps I am) that potential clients and employers will see the occasional typo and will, for the most part, let it slide unless the person is in copyediting.
 I am not saying that resumes, for example, should not be as get-out perfect as possible.
 What I am saying, though, is that this kind of obsessive and constant vigilance seems a bit, I don’t know, much.

 Will the world end if I accidentally type there instead of their on this blog?
 And, does it matter oh so much if I don’t catch the accident immediately?
 Even when you consider that I’m a writer.
 After all, I should know better, yes?

 I mean, with all of this brushing behind ourselves to cover up and/or perfect our tracks, and all of the things we are leaving behind, where’s the time and energy to make fresh, new content and look in front of ourselves?